 - Do not interrupt the firmware upgrade process.
-Do not turn off the device or press the Reset button during the upgrade. - If you are upgrade the firmware using a laptop computer, ensure that the laptop is connected to a power source or ensure that the battery is fully charged. - Disable sleep mode on your computer as this may interrupt the firmware upgrade process. - Do not upgrade the firmware using a wireless connection, only using a wired network connection.

-- Any interruptions during the firmware upgrade process may permanently damage your router. - 1.
-Log into your router management page (see "Access your router management page" on page 26). - 2.
-Click on Administrator and click on Upload Firmware.
+Do not turn off the device or press the Reset button during the upgrade. - If you are upgrade the firmware using a laptop computer, ensure that the laptop is connected to a power source or ensure that the battery is fully charged. - Disable sleep mode on your computer as this may interrupt the firmware upgrade process. - Do not upgrade the firmware using a wireless connection, only using a wired network connection. - Any interruptions during the firmware upgrade process may permanently damage your router. - 1.
+Log into your router management page (see "Access your router management page" on page 17). - 2.
+Click on the Advanced tab.